 In automotive software development, simulation models are becoming increasingly important—especially in the early phases of product verification—leading to the need for increasingly complex simulation models.

-In this 60-minute webinar, experts from FEV will show how a standardized simulation framework development using interdisciplinary and model-based systems engineering can help to shorten development times, increase test coverage and ultimately benefit overall product quality.
+In this free webinar, experts from FEV will show how a standardized simulation framework development using interdisciplinary and model-based systems engineering can help to shorten development times, increase test coverage and ultimately benefit overall product quality.
 A battery electric vehicle (BEV) is used as a case study.

 During the webinar, Dr. Jens Ewald, Senior Project Manager, FEV and Christian Granrath, Research Assistant, FEV present a generic standard simulation architecture that can be easily adapted to different BEV architecture variants; and for vehicle powertrain components, the presenters discuss a standardized simulation interface structure that they have published.
 Attendees will also learn about a toolchain that facilitates the system integration of different component models, from the definition of the system configuration to the batch-controlled execution of the simulations.
 For heterogeneous simulation environments, FEV uses xMOD for co-simulation.